315+ Telescopes Ranked

 Telescope Mount

 The CG-3/CG-2 is of the run-of-the-mill, cheap, and German equatorial design, with tiny, useless setting circles that are little more than decoration.
 It has 1.25” tubular steel legs and lots of plastic castings on the tripod.
-The mount also has a Vixen saddle, so it can accept other optical tubes interchangeably with no tools needed.

-Normally when doing this you’d have to worry about accidentally sliding the tube forward or backward when the rings are loosened, and thus possibly ruining the declination axis balance, but since the optical tube can’t really slide far in either direction and the balance is so messed up anyway, this is a non-issue.
+German equatorial mounts can often place the eyepiece of a Newtonian in an awkward position, and we must rotate the tube in its rings to reposition it somewhere more comfortable.
+Normally, when doing this I’d have to worry about accidentally sliding the tube forward or backward when the rings are loosened, and thus possibly ruining the declination axis balance.
+But since the optical tube can’t really slide far in either direction and the balance is so messed up anyway, I don’t consider this to be much of an issue to start with.

 Were it not for the balance issues, the CG-3 would actually make a fairly adequate mount for the Celestron Astromaster 114EQ.
 However, given that the telescope cannot actually balance on the declination axis, it is nearly impossible to aim accurately.